Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Wilsey Square and Veterans Field, Ridgewood

 The morning will start with a flag raising and parade.
-At night, come back for music, food trucks, a beer gardens and fireworks.
+At night, come back for music, food trucks, a beer garden and fireworks.

 ANDREA RAGONE AND TRISTAN KOLOMER FOR THE PARAMUS 4TH OF JULY COMMITTEE